Looking for the list of best search engines (2019) in the world?

 You should definitely consider having Ask.com in your search engine marketing or SEO arsenal and leverage it for your website/blog’s growth.

-AOL is still one of the most popular and rightfully deserving top 10 best search engines in the world.
+AOL is still one of the most popular and rightfully deserving best alternative search engines to Google.

 The numbers show, AOL has a net market share of 0.04% of the entire search engine industry.
 Even now, 2.1 million US users use AOL’s dial up internet service.